May says several G20 members want ambitious trade deals with UK

 Turning to the Paris accord aimed at combating climate change, she added: "Like other world leaders here, I am dismayed at the U.S. decision to pull out of the Paris agreement and I've urged President Trump to rejoin the Paris agreement."

-(Reporting by Paul Carrel and Michael Holden; Editing by Madeline Chambers)
+Reporting by Paul Carrel and Michael Holden; Editing by Madeline Chambers